The pros and cons of buying a penthouse apartment in NYC

 Workers need access to the roof.
 Buildings must conduct facade or roof work every few years—a requirement of NYC's Facade Inspection & Safety Program (FISP) aka Local Law 11.
 There may also be water towers (on older buildings) and HVAC systems that will require servicing every so often.
 These essential services just might involve workers traipsing around on your terrace (or through your home).

-When there’s work being done on the roof—or the roof is being used to stage repairs to the facade—and penthouse owners lose access to their outdoor space—as a general rule, they’re not compensated for this loss of access, says Jeff Reich, an attorney with Schwartz Sladkus Reich Greenberg Atlas.
+When there’s work being done on the roof—or the roof is being used to stage repairs to the facade—and penthouse owners lose access to their outdoor space—as a general rule, they’re not compensated for this loss of access, says Jeff Reich, an attorney at Schwartz Sladkus Reich Greenberg Atlas.

 After all, those workers are making the entire building (and your penthouse) all the more safe and sound.